stefwalter/osbuild.github.io/_collections/_news/2020-06-01-how-to-ostree-anaconda.md

 # Prerequisites

-The naming of *Image Builder* and it's various parts need [some introduction](../documentation/).
-So I'll give you the steps you need in order to get it all installed.
-We'll also use ```podman``` later on.
+The naming of *Image Builder* and it's various parts need [some introduction](../documentation/) before they make sense.
+So I'll give list the actual package names you need for a complete working *Image Builder* setup.
+We'll also use `podman` later on:

     $ sudo yum install osbuild osbuild-ostree osbuild-composer composer-cli podman
     $ sudo systemctl start osbuild-composer.socket

-We'll need one of the bootable install ISO images for [Fedora](https://getfedora.org/) or [RHEL](https://developers.redhat.com/products/rhel/download).
+You will need one of the bootable install ISO images for [Fedora](https://getfedora.org/) or [RHEL](https://developers.redhat.com/products/rhel/download).
 I used a
 [Fedora 32 netinst image](https://ftp.fau.de/fedora/linux/releases/32/Server/x86_64/iso/Fedora-Server-netinst-x86_64-32-1.6.iso) so get that downloading ahead of time.